evolution7/opsworks-chef-cookbooks/README.md

 0.5.0

 # Credits
-Some parts of this code where taken from the [ace-cookbooks opsworks_app_environment](https://github.com/ace-cookbooks/opsworks_app_environment).
+Some parts of this code were taken from the [ace-cookbooks opsworks_app_environment](https://github.com/ace-cookbooks/opsworks_app_environment).
 Also see [this](https://forums.aws.amazon.com/thread.jspa?threadID=118107).

 # Installation
 - In your OpsWorks stack settings enable **"Use custom Chef Cookbooks"**